-1 These are estimates based upon information furnished by the Participating Districts regarding the amounts that they will borrow from the Series 2008A Note and Series 2008B Note proceeds.
-If these Participating Districts, or others that have not yet expressed an intent to participate in the Series 2008B Notes program, do participate in such issuance, the Owners of the 2008B Notes will have a lien upon the Taxes of the Participating Districts that is on a parity with the lien thereon of the Owners of the Series 2008A Notes.
-See also "THE SERIES 2008A NOTES - Parity Lien Notes."
+The amounts in these columns are estimates based upon information furnished by the Participating Districts regarding the amounts originally expected to be borrowed from the Series 2008A Note proceeds and the Series 2008B Note proceeds.
+The amounts shown for the Series 2008A Notes have not been adjusted to reflect actual amounts borrowed to date.
+The Owners of the 2008B Notes will have a lien upon the Taxes of these Participating Districts, as well as on the Taxes of any Participating Districts that have not yet expressed the intent to participate in the Series 2008B Notes program, and thus are not included in the table, but eventually do participate in the program.
+Such lien will be on a parity with the lien thereon of the Owners of the Series 2008A Notes.
+See also "THE SERIES 2008B NOTES - Parity Lien Notes."